 Can you imagine how much lighter your life would be if you no longer had to lug around your rage?

-If it’s people you want to forgive, wrap them up, and yourself, too, if necessary, into a ball with your hands in front of you and say out loud, "I love you, I bless you, I forgive, and I release."
-Just like with the situation ball, as you say, "I release," release the ball out and away from you into the universe.
-Wait a few minutes, and if you're still angry, repeat the process.
+If it’s people you want to forgive, you know, those jerks who knock you off kilter whenever you see them or their name on your phone, wrap everything into that ball in front of you and say out loud with genuine emotion, "I love you, I bless you, I forgive, and I release," and release the ball into the universe.
+Wait a few minutes, and if the anger persists, repeat the process.

 Soon you will find you have forgiven where you never thought possible.

-Give yourself a gift: try Roberta's forgiveness exercise to help release some of your lingering anger and begin a path toward forgiveness; seriously, you have nothing to lose.
-Please let me know about your experience in the comments section below.
+Give yourself a gift: try Roberta's forgiveness exercise to help release some of your lingering anger and begin a path toward forgiveness.
+Seriously, you have nothing to lose.